A way to save local journalism

 As the only consistent and dedicated source for local news about our communities, our 25 newspapers and websites provide powerful storytelling and reliable reporting.
 By keeping our readers informed about local issues, we help make our communities the best places they can be.

-If it weren't for the West Linn Tidings, who would cover annual graduation ceremonies, weekly sports contests or weekend community events?
+If it weren't for the Sandy Post, who would cover annual community ceremonies, weekly sports contests or weekend community events?
 Who would tell the stories of our amazing kids, local veterans and the community members who died?

-The Tidings' journalists serve a key role by monitoring our elected officials and public institutions.
+The Post's reporting staff and editor serve a key role by monitoring our elected officials and public institutions.
 They keep tabs on our schools, local police and fire departments and business organizations.
 In short, they watch out for you.

 Our media group has fared far better than most as the U.S. newspaper industry has navigated through two decades of digital transformation.
 We continue to have a firm financial foundation.
 But the clearest path toward long-term sustainability and growth requires a heavier reliance on you, our reader.